 Esme started working in horticulture a few years ago, when she began an apprenticeship in market gardening in Gloucestershire.
 Since then she has worked at a variety of garden projects, learning about organic growing as well as training in Social and Therapeutic Horticulture for children and young people.
-Esme is also a member of the Landworkers Alliance a grassroots union representing growers, farmers and landworkers.
-In April this year, Esme travelled to the Basque Country for a learning exchange with the LWA.
-The trip included visits to farms, unions and community organisations covering topics such as food sovereignty, agricultural policy and union organisation.
-She has brought back to The Husbandry School, exciting ideas and her passion for the land.
+As well as food growing, Esme loves to visit and learn from other cultures.
+In the last few years she has traveled to the Basque country and North India to meet other small scale farmers, volunteer on projects and learn about seed sovereignty, agricultural policy and union organisation.
+She has brought back to The Husbandry School exciting ideas and her passion for the land.

-“Working at The Husbandry School has been a truly wonderful and eye opening experience, one that has strengthened my love of growing and working with people outdoors.
-Everyday, I learn a little more about how to work creatively and ecologically with the land and I feel so lucky to work somewhere that continually inspires me!”
+“Working at The Husbandry School has been a truly wonderful and eye opening experience that has taught me how we can work creatively and ecologically with the land.
+I feel so lucky to work somewhere that continues to inspire me!”